TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 ### Maintaining Idempotency In Case Of Stream Failures

-When stream execution fails, it can be because the streaming batch was half processed.
+When stream execution fails, it is possible that the streaming batch was half processed.
 Hence next time whenever the stream is started, Spark picks the half processed batch again for processing.
 This can lead to extraneous records in the target table if the batch contains insert events.
 To overcome this, Snappy Sink keeps the state of a stream query execution as part of the Sink State table.

 !!!
 Note
 	The key columns in a column table are merely a hint (used to perform **put into** and **delete** operations) and does not enforce a unique constraint such as a primary key in case of a row table.